Maryse Bastié: Flying career

 Records set by Maryse Bastié in the 1930s included international records for women in duration flying, distance, and a record time for a solo flight across the South Atlantic.
 Her performances earned her the Harmon Trophy in 1931.
 In 1935 she founded her own flying school at Orly Airport.

 Bastié served in the French Air Force, rising to the rank of Captain while logging more than 3,000 hours' flying time.
 In 1937, she published her story under the title Ailes ouvertes: carnet d'une aviatrice.
 In September 1939, she and three other pilots, Maryse Hilsz, Claire Roman and Paulette Bray-Bouquet were requisitioned to ferry planes to the front for the Air Force.

 Awards

-On 1931, Bastié was awarded a Knight in France's Legion of Honour for her flight on 28 June 1931, a 2976 km journey from Le Bourget to Yurino (Russia) undertaken in 30 hours 30 minutes at an average speed of 97 km/h.
-On 1936, this was upgraded to the rank of officer for Bastié's flight aboard her Caudron 635 Simoun F-Anxo (30 December 1936), which broke the record for crossing the South Atlantic in 12 hours 5 minutes.
-On 1947, her rank was upgraded to that of commander, for her "exceptional war titles and acts of resistance".
+In 1931, Bastié was awarded a Knight in France's Legion of Honour for her flight on 28 June 1931, a 2976 km journey from Le Bourget to Yurino (Russia) undertaken in 30 hours 30 minutes at an average speed of 97 km/h.
+In 1936, this was upgraded to the rank of officer for Bastié's flight aboard her Caudron 635 Simoun F-Anxo (30 December 1936), which broke the record for crossing the South Atlantic in 12 hours 5 minutes.
+In 1947, her rank was upgraded to that of commander, for her "exceptional war titles and acts of resistance".